phil-opp/blog_os/blog/content/second-edition/posts/06-double-faults/index.md

 2. If a page fault occurs and the page fault handler is swapped out, a _double fault_ occurs and the _double fault handler_ is invoked.
 3. If a divide-by-zero handler causes a breakpoint exception, the CPU tries to invoke the breakpoint handler.
 If the breakpoint handler is swapped out, a _page fault_ occurs and the _page fault handler_ is invoked.

-In fact, even the case of a non-present handler follows this scheme: A non-present handler causes a _segment-not-present_ exception.
-We didn't define a segment-not-present handler, so another segment-not-present exception occurs.
+In fact, even the case of an exception without a handler function in the IDT follows this scheme: When the exception occurs, the CPU tries to read the corresponding IDT entry.
+Since the entry is 0, which is not a valid IDT entry, a _general protection fault_ occurs.
+We did not define a handler function for the general protection fault either, so another general protection fault occurs.
 According to the table, this leads to a double fault.

 ### Kernel Stack Overflow
 Let's look at the fourth question: